SamPuckett/Semaphores/README.md

 # Semaphores
-Food Passing Synchronization
+Food Passing Problem, highlights the synchronization of threads using Semaphores.

-This C++ program highlights the uses of Semaphores and thread synchonization.

 A Server, Diners, and a Busser are all synchonized to minimize busy-wait and make more efficient use of CPU cycles while making sure deadlock does not occur.